This post may contain affiliate links, from which we earn an income.

 The road leaves the capital city of Tbilisi and slowly winds its way into the Greater Caucasus Range, following a millennia-old route used by traders through the ages.
 The road has existed since before the 1st century BCE, and in an incredible feat of man against nature, it was converted into a proper carriage road in 1783.

-Drive the Georgian Military Highway and you’ll be rewarded with several of Georgia’s must-see attractions en route, and be able to enjoy the kudos that comes with driving what is considered one of the world’s most dangerous roads.
+Drive the Georgian Military Road and you’ll be rewarded with several of Georgia’s must-see attractions en route, and be able to enjoy the kudos that comes with driving what is considered one of the world’s most dangerous roads.

 RELATED POST: SIM Cards in Georgia: How to Buy + Best Deals